lowlight-ua/dos-pesos/README.md

 **On the IoT thing machine:**

-To create a Thing for testing purposes:
+This section describes how to create a temporary Thing for testing purposes.

 * Install Python and Pip.
 * Install the AWS IoT Device SDK v2 for Python: